 The shrimp grew and thrived.
 But, when he harvested the shrimp, they were radioactive.

-Nuclear reactors produce radioiodines, though the radioisotopes that are supposed to be contained in the reactor vessels.
+Nuclear reactors produce radioiodines, though these radioisotopes are supposed to be contained in the reactor vessels.
 Shrimp concentrate iodine.

 “We filled in those canals and buried the whole project, and if you ever repeat this story to anyone, I will deny it.”